Boundary stabilization of focusing NLKG near unstable equilibria: radial case: Inhomogeneous linear problem and our stabilization strategy

+Below we shall see that if we assume that there is no pole on the line $\Im \omega=\beta_0$ and the above assumptions hold, and furthermore all poles are simple, then the solution $U = U(\omega, x)$ of the above elliptic problem can be holomorphically extended to a neighbourhood of the domain $\Im \omega\leq \beta_0$.
+Again, we emphasize that when $\omega= \omega_j$ is a pole, the problem

-may not even admit any solution.
+may not admit any solution.
 This can also be compared to a similar issue for the simple ODE model:

 which does not necessarily admit a $C^2$ solution.
-The preceding strategy shall be rendered rigorous below.\\
+The preceding strategy shall be rendered rigorous below in Lemma \ref{lem-holoextension}, and the precise choice of the control term $b_0$ that satisfies Assumption 1 shall be found in Section \ref{sec:constructionfeedback}.\\

-Having introduced control terms that eliminate the potential difficulty on crossing the poles, the solution of the elliptic problem $U$ depends holomorphically on $\omega$ in the domain $\Im \omega\leq \beta$.
-We now present the details, starting with some properties concerning the root space: any potential poles that lie in the lower half plane can only occur on the imaginary axis, moreover, these poles cannot accumulate in this region.
-The following lemmas closely mimic ones in \cite{Lagnese}, and the proofs can be found in Appendix \ref{App-A}: \begin{lemma} The root space is trivial if $\omega= \alpha+ i\beta$ with $\Im \beta\leq 0, \alpha\neq 0$.
-Furthermore, the solution of
+We now present the details, starting with some properties concerning the kernel of $P_V(\omega_0)$: any potential pole that lies in the lower half plane can only appear on the imaginary axis, moreover, these poles cannot accumulate in this region, and are simple.
+The following lemmas closely mimic ones in \cite{Lagnese}, and the proofs can be found in Appendix \ref{App-A}: \begin{lemma} The point $\omega= \alpha+ i\beta$ is regular if $\beta\leq 0, \alpha\neq 0$.
+Furthermore, for $\alpha\neq 0$ and $\beta\in (-C(V, \Omega), 0)$ the unique solution of

 satisfies